algosup/2022-2023-project-3-harfang3d-binding-Project-5-group/documents/Functional Specifications.md

 Job: Engineer for a car company

 Description:
-Lena is an engineer for a car company, she uses HARFANG 3D to create AR tools for the head-up display of a car.
+Lena is an engineer for a car company, she uses Harfang 3D to create AR tools for the head-up display of a car.
 ```

 ## Laws and regulations